hidny/MikeTsCubeCode/README.md

 (Update: The number for N=17 is 457,409,613,979) (Update2: Discussions of this project mostly happened in these two links: https://github.com/mikepound/cubes/issues/23 and https://github.com/mikepound/opencubes/issues/27 )

 Thanks to Loïc Damien, datdenkikniet and Joseph Cordell, the algorithm got ported to Rust, and got a speed boost.
 Loïc Damien's code: https://gitlab.com/dzamlo/polycubes2

+(Update3: NailLegProcessorDivide (aka Joseph Cordell) was able to solve the N=18 case It's 3516009200564 (or 3,516,009,200,564)
+)

 ## How to Run the program
 ### How to Run on command line (Not recommended for large values of N)